Glossary

 Enhancing AI Applications

-• Improved Language Understanding: BERT allows AI systems to interpret text with a deeper understanding of nuance and context.
+- Improved Language Understanding: Interprets text with nuance and context.

-• Efficient Transfer Learning: Pretrained BERT models can be fine-tuned for specific tasks with relatively little data.
+- Efficient Transfer Learning: Pretrained models fine-tuned with little data.

 Impact on Chatbots